 Joanne Marston, Campaign Manager

 I moved to Sydney, Australia in 2003 from the UK after working in the Houses of Parliament and for UK Government Departments.
 With a dive site on my doorstep, I soon got the scuba bug and have since climbed the ranks to become a PADI Master Scuba Diver.
 I joined the AWARE team in 2004.
 My job is to get divers around the globe interested, passionate and active in ocean protection and I love it!
 I'm privileged to work with some of the most dedicated ocean advocates and am constantly inspired by the difference our dive community makes.

 Louise Kraechter, Campaign Coordinator

 For the last 10 years, I have been lucky enough to live abroad where I have been managing diving centres and diving resorts, namely in Cyprus, Egypt, Indonesia and Belize.
 I have also been fortunate enough to be able to work my way up to PADI Master Instructor rating.
-As Project AWARE Office Administrator in the UK office I use my knowledge and experience of running dive centres to coordinate and ensure efficient day-to-day office operations and positive customer and donor relationship.
+As Project AWARE Campaign Coordinator in the UK office I use my knowledge and experience of running dive centres to coordinate and ensure efficient day-to-day office operations and positive customer and donor relationship.
 After years of experience above and below water as a PADI professional, I'm excited to work with a global team of ocean advocates to support the goals and mission of Project AWARE, as well as its growing movement of divers & dive leaders.